Table of Contents

 Key Takeaways

-- A will is a legal document that specifies how a person's assets should be distributed after their death, while a living trust is a trust set up during a person's lifetime to hold and manage their assets.
+- A will specifies how a person's assets are distributed after death, while a living trust manages assets during their lifetime.

-- A will goes through probate, which can be time-consuming and costly, whereas a living trust can help assets pass to beneficiaries without the need for probate.
+- A will goes through probate, while a living trust allows assets to pass to beneficiaries without probate.

 - A living trust can be revocable, allowing changes and amendments, or irrevocable, which cannot be altered after creation.